Peedee01/module-1-final-LAB/README.md

 That's not something we have practiced yet, try to do your approach first and look for documentation if you get stuck.
 You can check a possible solution by taking a look at the solution branch on the github repository.
 Remember that solution is just one of many possible solutions.
-And also using the knowledge we have so far 💪 Each card should have a button that takes us to a **new page** with only the information of that worker.
+And also using the knowledge we have so far 💪 Each card should have a button that takes us to a **new page** (new html file) with only the information of that worker.
+That doesn't mean you have to create a new html file with javascript.
+You can create a new html file and add the necessary JS to it.
+Feel free to create new JS/CSS files if you need to.

 Do you remember how to link to a new page?
 ```html